gorbulus/100daysofcoding/r1-log.md

 ### Thoughts:

-I have build web apps which ran locally but I have never deployed so I am excited to learn that process and am a bit overwhelmed at the choices (AQS, Heroku, etc).
+I have build web apps which ran locally but I have never deployed so I am excited to learn that process and am a bit overwhelmed at the choices (AWS, Heroku, etc).
 I am also wondering if my next project should be to make some apps with Django because I have two books I have been meaning to dig into for some time.

 ### Link to work:
 [Github](https://www.github.com/gorbulus/100daysofcoding)